destan/destan.github.io/_posts/2014-02-26-bilgisayar-muhendisligi-ogrencilerine-ogutler.md

 Having questions without answers is meaningless, seek and find answers to your questions, if you don't really comfortable with the answer you find then keep asking.
 Whenever you are unable to answer a question research it.
 If you still can't find it then you can ask to a person.

-Asking questions is the most important property of an engineer or scientist, without it you are a worthless shit.
+Asking questions is the most important property of an engineer or scientist, without it you are worthless.

 The way to find answers to those questions is obvious: <a href="http://en.wikipedia.org/wiki/Scientific_method#Elements_of_the_scientific_method" target="_blank">Scientific method</a>:
 <ul>